typelevel/typelevel.github.com/posts/2019-01-30-cats-ecosystem-community-survey-results.md

 ![6](/img/media/2018-survey/slzrAHi.png)

 #### Our read:
 The community is split on this one.
-There are slightly more users that prefer a longer cadence (18-36 or in sync with Scala minor version) than those who prefer a faster one (12-18 months).
+There are slightly more users that prefer a longer cadence (18-36 or in sync with Scala minor version) than those who prefer a shorter one (12-18 months).

 <br /><br /><br />
 ### Q: How are you using cats-laws?